Case Study: Increasing employee engagement through the HRM (Harrods)

 There have now been four employee surveys.
 Each survey has seen a higher return from employees and an improvement in the indicators of employee engagement as a result of the actions the HRM team took.
 Significantly, 91% of employees have stated in the most recent survey that they are proud to work for Harrods and employee turnover has halved in the last five years.

-The full case study can be found here.
 This content is not owned by Engage for Success.
 And you can download a pdf of the report Employee Engagement at Harrods – Engage for success 2012.